janniss91/SwissDialIdent/README.md

 ### Training

 It is possible to train a single model (-s), perform cross validation (-v) to select a best model or train a final model (-f) on the whole data set.
-Besides, there is the chance to use the original train-test split or shuffle the data (-o).
+Besides, there is the chance to use the original train-test split (-o).
+Now it is also possible to include GAN-generated data into the training process (-g).
+A file name must be given as an argument.
 Eventually, you can choose to train with print output or not (-v).

 Examples: